injamam-sourov/cgpa-calculator-python/README.md

 # cgpa-calculator-python
-a basic cgpa calculator written in python
+a basic command-line cgpa calculator written in python